-MDOT's website provides a good narrative for the history of this bridge.
+MDOT's website provides a good narrative for the history of

 The Derby Road Bridge was built as part of a major reconstruction of

 Woodward Avenue a few blocks to the west.
 Woodward was among the first